melynx/cvm-workload-examples/fedora-oci/README.md

 ## Notes

-- The image is large (~200 MB archive) because the package list above is comprehensive.
-Trim the `dnf install` block in `Containerfile` if you want a smaller measurement footprint.
+- The archive is large (~200 MB) because the package list above is comprehensive.
 - SSH uses **password auth** by default.
-For anything other than throwaway poking, swap in a public-key flow: bake an `authorized_keys` file in via `measured-data`, or provide it at deploy time via `unmeasured-data`.
+For anything other than throwaway poking, provide an `authorized_keys` file at deploy time via `unmeasured-data` and use key-based login.
-- Bumping `[workload] version` rebuilds the on-chain workload id (`keccak256(name || version)`), so existing CVM sessions for older versions won't match the new measurement.